I never had to remove mildew stains from clothes or blankets before I had baby

 3) You will be able to SEE the mildew disappearing.
 If you can’t SEE it disappearing, add more bleach.

 4) Hand-wash the spot with laundry detergent and hot water.
-This is very important because the soap stops the action of the bleach… if you skip this and just rinse, the bleach will destroy your clothes / blanket etc.
+This is very important because the soap stops the action of the bleach… if you skip this and just rinse, the bleach will destroy your clothes / blanket etc. (Depending on the type of fabric you’re treating, remember to be careful with the bleach!)

 5) Rinse with more HOT water!
 YAY!
 No more mildew!